Dr. Michelle Lynn Kahn

 Profile

-She is also the co-editor, with Dr. Lauren Stokes (Northwestern University), of a volume tentatively titled Racism and Anti-Racism in Divided Germany, which brings together new scholarship on the history of racialization and anti-racist activism in both East and West Germany during the Cold War and since unification, focusing on the 1970s to 1990s.
-The volume argues that East and West Germany each developed distinct attitudes towards racialization, and that these attitudes have shaped German attitudes toward racism since the fall of the Berlin Wall in 1989.
-Overall, the book aims to understand how “race after Hitler” developed into “race after the Cold War.”
+Dr. Kahn is also co-editing a volume, tentatively titled Racism and Anti-Racism in Divided Germany, which brings together new scholarship on the history of racialization and anti-racist activism in both East and West Germany during the Cold War and since unification, focusing on the 1970s to 1990s.

-Dr. Kahn has published her scholarship in The Journal of Modern History, Central European History, The Journal of Holocaust Research, and The Bulletin of the German Historical Institute.
-She was awarded the 2022 Chester Penn Higby Prize of the American Historical Association’s Modern Europe Section, as well as the 2019 Fritz Stern Dissertation Prize of the German Historical Institute.
-Her work has been generously supported by the United States Holocaust Memorial Museum, the American Historical Association, the Alexander von Humboldt Foundation, the Central European History Society, and Stanford University’s Europe Center and Abbasi Program in Islamic Studies.
-Between 2015 and 2017, she was a Research Associate at the Documentation Centre and Museum of Migration to Germany (DOMiD e.V.) and a Guest Scholar at University of Cologne.
-She serves on the Editorial Board of The New Fascism Syllabus.
+Dr. Kahn was awarded the 2022 Chester Penn Higby Prize of the American Historical Association’s Modern Europe Section, as well as the 2019 Fritz Stern Prize of the German Historical Institute.
+Her work has been generously supported by the United States Holocaust Memorial Museum, the American Historical Association, the Alexander von Humboldt Foundation, and the Central European History Society, among others.
+From 2015 to 2017, she was a Research Associate at the Documentation Centre and Museum of Migration to Germany (DOMiD e.V.).
+She is an Editor of the journal Contemporary European History, and she serves on the Editorial Board of The New Fascism Syllabus.

 Expand All-